How hard is it to build a hybrid Android app?

 In the future, I’d do some more research and get more involved in the community.
-Android development has a great ecosystem and lots of free and low cost tools that I could have made use of.
-For example Genymotion, which is a faster and more feature rich emulator than is provided bundled with the IDE I used.
+Android development has a great ecosystem and lots of free and low-cost tools that I could have made use of.
+For example, Genymotion, which is a faster and more feature-rich emulator than is provided bundled with the IDE I used.

 Can you name the tools you chose to build the app and why you chose to use them?

-I did most the the development in Android Studio (with the odd change in terminal Vim).
+I did most of the development in Android Studio (with the odd change in terminal Vim).
 I chose to use Android Studio as it is the official IDE although I have used Eclipse previously.
 As with our web projects I used Git for version control and hosted the code on Bitbucket.

-Although, the virtual machines which come bundled with Android Studio were good, I had to test on physical devices to ensure the app was functioning correctly.
+Although the virtual machines which come bundled with Android Studio were good, I had to test on physical devices to ensure the app was functioning correctly.
 I used a variety of phones including asking our Marketing and Insight manager to bring in his old, slightly smashed HTC Wildfire!